Skip to content

 Search for Group Policy

-2. From the Local Group Policy window, click to expand the Computer Configuration tab, select Administrative Templates -> Start Menu and Taskbar and then Start Menu Layout
+2. In the Local Group Policy window, expand the Computer Configuration tab and navigate to Administrative Templates.

 Editing-Taskbar-in-Group-Policy